kwanjaiyoo/CODETrans_Julia/README.md

 # CODETrans_Julia
-Julia codes that were previously written in Matlab for Computational Economics lecture by prof. Eva
+Julia codes previously written in Matlab for Computational Economics lecture by Prof. Eva Carceles-Poveda from Stony Brook University